-BRITAIN is caught in an uncharacteristic bout of insecurity about foreign ownership of its industry.
-The prospect of defence company BAE Systems selling its 20 per cent stake in Airbus to EADS has led to fears for the security of 13,000 jobs - many skilled - at two British plants.
+Uncharacteristically, Britain is caught in a bout of insecurity about foreign ownership of its industry.
+The prospect of BAE Systems, the defence company, selling its 20 per cent stake in Airbus to EADS has led to fears for the security of 13,000 jobs - many skilled - at two British plants.

-Government ministers want guarantees that the French and German-dominated Airbus will not move manufacturing of aircraft wings from Britain to continental Europe.
-There is talk of industrial assets and jobs being safer in British hands.
+Government ministers seek guarantees that the French- and German-dominated Airbus will not move manufacturing of aircraft wings from the UK to continental Europe.
+There is talk of industrial assets and jobs being safer in UK hands.
 It is all reminiscent of French, German and Spanish reactions to domestic companies falling prey to foreigners.

-The more customary British response to a foreign takeover bid is in evidence at BAA, the airports group, which is resisting an pound stg.
-8.75 billion (\$20.95 billion) hostile bid from Ferrovial of Spain.
+The more customary British response to a foreign takeover bid is in evidence at BAA, the airports group, which is resisting a £8.75bn hostile bid from Ferrovial of Spain.
 BAA's gripe is less a matter of principle than price.
-Unlike in the US, where DP World's takeover of P&O provoked hysteria about national security, nobody is worried as such about a Spanish company operating British airports.
+Unlike in the US, where DP World's takeover of P&O provoked hysteria about national security, nobody is worried about a Spanish company operating UK airports per se.

 Insouciance about ownership extends across the British economy.
-The City of London is dominated by foreign institutions - US, German and Swiss banks that acquired British merchant banks and brokers in the 1990s.
+The City is dominated by foreign institutions - US, German and Swiss banks that acquired UK merchant banks and brokers in the 1990s.
 Many industrial companies are in overseas hands: the building materials sector is the latest.
 Carry on, swallow us up, is the British view.